grit8086/grit8086.github.io/content/_index.md

 +++
-description = "research site and portfolio of covering a bit of nerdy and silly things."
+description = "Research site and portfolio of covering a bit of nerdy and silly things."
 +++